cloudflying/ZipTastic.net/readme.md

 Welcome to the ZipTastic .net Class Library.

+**Version 1.1 to 1.2 Upgrade Alert**
+If you were using version 1.1 and upgrade to this version there are breaking changes that have occurred.

+    _state is no longer available.
+    state is now the officially supported option.

 **Installation**
 You can now install ZipTastic.net using NuGet.
 Use the search box to search for ZipTastic.net or use the code below: